yaboygmoney/HackTheBoxWriteups/about.md

 it comes to organization.
 Hopefully, through doing writeups, that skill develops over time.
 I truly enjoy all things nerd: programming, malware analysis, forensics, etc.

-When going through my writeups, the implied first step is to kick off [some lo-fi beats](https://youtu.be/bebuiaSKtU4).
+When going through my writeups, the implied first step of any machine is to kick off [some lo-fi beats](https://youtu.be/bebuiaSKtU4).

 Outside of HackTheBox, I'm a husband, dad, soccer coach, and a nearly finished college student.